 - Content.
 Fix all your content.
 Brands and sellers with a poor eCommerce product content will hemorrhage customers to other products because many other brands and retailers are providing better and clearer information.

 - Assortment.
-Brick & mortar retail is about a few products.
+Brick and mortar retail is about a few products.
 Omnichannel retail is about long tail assortment of products.

 - Metrics.
 Monitor metrics that you haven’t previously paid attention to.
 Use analytics tools to aggregate data.
 Your monitor short list: